 prestigious annual Alcuin Canadian book design awards, holds events

 such as the Wayzgoose letterpress printing fair and the Antiquarian

 Books Roadshow, and publishes numerous books and ephemera

 in addition to holding seminars and other special events related to the promotion of

 "finely wrought books among booklovers around the world."

 Gary Sim was registered as an Associate Member of the ARCHITECTURAL INSTITUTE OF BRITISH COLUMBIA (Architectural Technologist AIBC) from 2001 until his resignation from the AIBC in 2016.
 The registration process involved formal training, a minimum of 5 years of architectural experience, and a written examination on the Constitution, Bylaws, and Code of Ethics of the AIBC.
 Sim served on the Architectural Technologists Advocacy Committee at the AIBC for two years, served on the Gallery Advisory Committee for four years and was Chair of the Committee for two years, and sat on the Communication Board of the AIBC representing the Gallery Advisory Committee while chairing the committee.
 He also represented the AIBC on the City of Vancouver Public Art Committee for two years in 2000 - 2001, Chairing the Committee for the second year of his term.

-Sim has been a Corporate Member of the
+Sim became a Member of the BC HISTORICAL FEDERATION

 since receiving their Certificate of Merit for his